Skip to Main Content

 Hormone receptor-positive cancer is also called "hormone sensitive" because it responds to hormone therapy such as tamoxifen or aromatase inhibitors.
 Hormone receptor-negative tumors are referred to as "hormone insensitive" or "hormone resistant."

-HER2.
-The American Cancer Society recommends that all women newly diagnosed with breast cancer get a biopsy test for a growth-promoting protein called HER2/neu.
+The American Cancer Society (ACS) recommends that all women newly diagnosed with breast cancer get a biopsy test for a growth-promoting protein called HER2/neu.
 HER2-positive cancer usually occurs in younger women and is more quickly-growing and aggressive than other types of breast cancer.
-The HER2 marker is present in about 20% of cases of invasive breast cancer.
-Two types of tests are used to detect HER2:
+The HER2 marker is present in 15 to 20% of cases of invasive breast cancer.

-Treatment with trastuzumab (Herceptin), lapatinib (Tykerb), pentuzumab (Perjeta), or ado-trastuzumab emtansine (Kadcyla) may help women who test positive for HER2.
-A genetic test can help determine which patients with HER2-positive breast cancer may be good candidates for trastuzumab treatment.
+Treatment with targeted therapy (biologic drugs) may help women who test positive for HER2.
+A genetic test can help determine which people with HER2-positive breast cancer may be good candidates for this treatment.

-Gene expression profiling tests (Oncotype DX, MammaPrint) examine a set of genes in tumor tissue to determine the likelihood of breast cancer recurrence.
-These tests are also used to help determine whether adjuvant (following surgery) drug treatments should be given.
-The American Society of Clinical Oncology and the National Comprehensive Cancer Network recommend that gene expression profiling tests be administered to newly diagnosed patients with node-negative, estrogen-receptor-positive breast cancer (only Oncotype DX is approved for this use).
-Based on the results, a doctor can decide whether a patient who has had surgery may benefit from chemotherapy.
+Gene expression profiling tests (Oncotype DX and others) examine a set of genes in tumor tissue to determine the likelihood of breast cancer recurrence.
+These tests are also used to help determine whether adjuvant (following surgery) drug treatments should be given for women with early-stage cancer.
+Based on the results, a doctor can decide whether a person who has had surgery may benefit from chemotherapy.

-Tumor Size and Shape.
-Large tumors pose a higher risk than small tumors.
-Undifferentiated tumors, which have indistinct margins, are more dangerous than those with well-defined margins.
+Tumor Size: Large tumors pose a higher risk than small tumors.

 The three main treatments of breast cancer are: